How COVID-19 Affects Immigrants and How You Can Help

 You Can Help

-- Volunteer with HIAS Pennsylvania to bring groceries to vulnerable immigrant and refugee families.
+- Volunteer with HIAS Pennsylvania to mentor immigrant children who struggled with remote learning.
 Sign up here

 - Volunteer with the City of Philadelphia, which is looking for healthy individuals to volunteer with the Medical Reserve Corps.
 Read more and sign up here.